 - Increase fruit and vegetables to meet at least five servings or more per day.

-- Include legumes whenever possible
+- Include legumes (think: beans, peas, lentils) whenever possible.

 - When snacking, choose fresh fruits and vegetables, nuts and seeds and whole-grain options.

 - Mayo Clinic: "Belly fat in women: Taking — and keeping — it off"

 - Harvard Health Publishing: "Abdominal obesity and your health"